linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 07 - Efficient Diversification.md

 Concept Check 7.1 asks you to explore the bordered covariance matrix a bit further.

-# Concept Check 7.1 a.
+## Concept Check 7.1

+a.
 First confirm for yourself that our simple rule for computing the variance of a two-asset portfolio from the bordered covariance matrix is consistent with Equation 7.3.

 b.
 Return to Example 7.1.
-What would be the variance of a portfolio invested in stocks  $X$ ,  $Y$ , and  $Z$  from Example 7.1 with weights .20, .30, and .50 respectively?
+What would be the variance of a portfolio invested in stocks $X$, $Y$, and $Z$ from Example 7.1 with weights .20, .30, and .50 respectively?

 Equation 7.3 reveals that variance is reduced if the covariance term is negative.
 But even if the covariance term is positive, the portfolio standard deviation is still less than the weighted average of the individual security standard deviations, unless the two securities are perfectly positively correlated.